Maryam-Dollet/Dataviz_project/README.md

 ## Useful Commands

-Push new code to the git repository:
+Push new code to the git repository

 ```
 bash lazy-git.sh